Medical Billing Expert Witness in

 Selected Types of Medical Billing Codes

-1. CPT codes (Current Procedural Terminology is copyright American Medical Association).
+1. CPT codes (Current Procedural Terminology is copyrighted by the American Medical Association).
 A CPT code is for outpatient procedures and physician billing (see DRG codes).
 The CPT codes for physician professional fees.
 Coding expert witness and physician billing experts understand how to evaluate them.

 2. Medical billing code modifiers